 Betting NHL Outdoor Games: Factors to Consider When Wagering

 How do you bet on an NHL outdoor game?
 Good question.
-It’s a little more complicated than looking at the NHL power rankings and grabbing the best teams.
+It’s a little more complicated than looking at the NHL power rankings and picking the best teams.

 Since the NHL started playing games outdoors again in 2003, with the Heritage Classic in Edmonton between the Oilers and Montreal Canadiens, 25 contests have been waged through the 2017-18 season.

-While you can never tell what will happen, we do have some trend lines and tips to guide you if you’re considering checking out ice hockey bookmakers and placing a wager on either of the two league-sponsored outdoor games coming within the next two months (Boston at Chicago, at Notre Dame Stadium, Jan.
-1, 2019 in the Winter Classic, and Pittsburgh at Philadelphia, Feb.
-23, 2019, at Lincoln Financial Field in a Coors Stadium Series game).
+While you can never tell what will happen, we do have some trend lines and tips to guide you if you’re considering checking out NHL sportsbooks and placing a wager on any league-sponsored outdoor games.

 Outdoor NHL Betting Tips